 Iterator validity

-Iterators, references and the pointers pointing to elements removed by the function are invalidated.
+Iterators, references, and pointers pointing to elements affected by the function become invalid.

-All other iterators, pointers and references keep their validity.
+All remaining iterators, pointers, and references maintain their validity.

 Data races